Scared Of Exhibiting At A Trade Show?

 Exhibiting at a trade show is a great big risk.

 Sorry.
-Have a tic-tac while I hum the Braveheart theme.
-It’s terribly soothing, which is not something you can often say about bagpipes.
+Here, have a tic-tac while I hum the Braveheart theme.
+It’s terribly soothing which is not something you can often say about bagpipes.

 Now let’s break this down.
 When you’re thinking about exhibiting for the first time, you will hear a lot of hubbub.

 Some of it will be very positive hubbub, largely coming from the organisers.
 You’ll hear how exciting and glamorous the show is.
 How 9000 highly motivated buyers will be attending every day and 72% of them will make an order there and then.